 A “controlled substance” is any substance whose sale and use is governed by law, a definition that includes everything from LSD to Robitussin cough syrup.
 The government classifies these substances by schedules that correspond to each substance’s acceptable uses and potential for dependency.
 The drugs deemed most harmful, with the fewest potential benefits, are classified as Schedule 1 drugs, while drugs that are thought to have the greatest medical usefulness and smallest potential for abuse are Schedule 5 drugs.

-Even with all the variations from state to state, illegal possession laws generally have two common elements: the person with the controlled substance must know that it is a controlled substance, and the person must actually possess the substance, that is, have control over it.
+Even with all the variations from state to state, illegal possession laws generally have two common elements: the person in possession of the controlled substance must know that it is a controlled substance, and the person must actually possess the substance, that is, have control over it.
 But “illegal possession” is not limited to substances like marijuana and heroin.
 Other substances are criminalized under certain circumstances, as are materials associated with drug use.

 The terms “distribution” and “trafficking” refer generally to the same type of act.
 When comparing “distribution” and “trafficking,” there is a difference in degree rather than kind.
 Distribution involves selling, transporting, or generally providing controlled substances.
 This action rises to the level of “trafficking” if larger quantities of drugs are involved; the drugs don’t have to move from one state to another, nor do the drugs need to have changed hands.
-The ensuing penalties also will depend on the type and amount of drugs involved.
+The ensuing penalties depend on the type and amount of drugs involved.

 Drug manufacturing includes any activity that leads to the production of controlled substances.
 While the term “manufacturing” may call to mind images of the mobile meth lab in Breaking Bad, manufacturing encompasses a wide range of activities, including the sale of chemicals or equipment needed to make controlled substances.
 However, sellers of such preliminary goods can be held liable for manufacturing only if they knew or had reason to know that the buyer planned to use those goods to make drugs.

 The enforcement (and understanding) of drug laws has been complicated by a spate of state laws legalizing marijuana for both medical and recreational use.
-By early 2018, thirty states and the District of Columbia made some provision for the sale and consumption of cannabis; twenty-nine states have approved medical marijuana while nine states also permit recreational use.
+As of January, 2023, 37 states and the District of Columbia made some provision for access to medical marijuana; 21 of those states and the District of Columbia also permit recreational use.
 In states that permit medical marijuana sales, the drug may be sold through medical dispensaries or, in some instances, cultivated at home.
-In every state in which recreational marijuana has been allowed (with the exception of Vermont), marijuana is sold through private businesses, or may be cultivated at home in small amounts.
-Because the conditions for sale are circumscribed, purchases of marijuana outside of regulated and approved legal channels remains illegal.
+Where recreational marijuana is allowed, it’s generally sold through private businesses and may be cultivated at home in small amounts.
+The sale of marijuana outside of regulated and approved legal channels remains illegal.